elm-messenger/messenger-docs/docs/component/user.md

             ( ( data, basedata ), [], ( env, False ) )
 ```

-Then update all the components in the layer using `updateComponents`, which has been done in `A/Model.elm` by default.

 ## Message Blocking

 Our code seems to work well when we click the non-overlapping part of the two rectangles.
 But when we click the overlapping part of them, both of them turn black, which is not expected.
 The issue has been mentioned in [events](../event).
 So we can solve this problem by changing the block value from `False` to `True`.